 EML5xxx EML elective

-- demonstrate a general knowledge of the Bible, including a synthetic understanding of the major books;
+- Demonstrate a general knowledge of the Bible, including an understanding of the message and arguments of specific books of the Bible

 Course Requirements

-Sixty-six semester hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 3 are in the Christian Life and Witness course, 9 are in prescribed Educational Ministries and Leadership courses, 12 are elective Educational Ministries and Leadership hours, and 2 hours are in the MACE Ministry Formation internship (INT5160 MACE Ministry Formation Internship).
-No thesis is required.
+Sixty-six credit hours of coursework are required as a minimum for graduation.
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 3 are in the Christian Life and Witness course, 9 are in prescribed Educational

 Spiritual Formation

-In the Spiritual Formation curriculum, small groups of five to seven students focus on identity, community, integrity, and fidelity.
-The groups also provide an atmosphere for prayer, fellowship, and the integration of learning with life and ministry.
+In the Spiritual Formation curriculum, small groups of four to five students focus on issues of identity, community, integrity, and fidelity.
+The groups provide an atmosphere for prayer, fellowship, and the integration of learning with life and ministry.

-Because students participate with the same group during four consecutive semesters, they should plan their schedules so they may meet on the same day and at the same time each semester.
+Because students participate with the same group during two consecutive semesters, they should plan their schedules so they may meet on the same day and at the same time each semester.
 Spiritual Formation is a noncredit, transcripted experience.
-Internship prerequisites include successful completion of SF5100-1, EML5110, and completion of half of their DTS course work.
+Internship prerequisites include successful completion of SF5100.